Shulker1024/shulker1024.github.io/_pages/cv.md

 Other interests
 ======
 I enjoy middle-distance race and often come in first or second place at school sports meetings.
-I am also obsessed with literary works and often write about them
+I am also obsessed with literary works and often write about them.